nikgraf/belle/README.md

 That's why with Belle styles should apply to the components themselves in the DOM.
 By doing so the visual appearance and business logic are combined in location.

-### Every interaction is followed up with feedback
+### Every Interaction is followed up with Feedback

-It's important to let people know how their behavior affects the system.
+Let people know how their behavior affects the system.
 It assures them that their input was acknowledged which provides them with a feeling of control over the system.

 ### High Performance